-- Shared Work Plan a plan that an employer creates as an alternative to laying off employees.
-The Shared Work plan describes how the employer will reduce an affected unit's normal weekly hours of work. - 2.
-Master File an Excel, csv., or flat file document sent to DOES that has both employer and employee information. - 3.
+- 1. Shared Work Plan -a written plan approved by the Director, under which the employer requests the payment of shared work benefits to workers in an affected unit of the employer to avert temporary and/or permanent layoffs. - 2.
+Master File -an Excel, csv., or flat file document sent to DOES that has both employer and employee information. - 3.
 Affected Unit an employer or its specified department, shift, or other unit of two (2) or more employees designated by the employer to participate in a Shared Work plan. - 4.
-Normal Work Hours forty (40) hours, or the average of the total hours prescribed by an employer per week for a full-time employee. - 5.
-Shared Work Benefits an unemployment compensation paid to employees in an affected unit who qualify to receive the benefits due to reduced work hours in accordance with an approved Shared Work plan.
+Usual weekly hours of work -the usual hours of work for full-time or part-time employees in the affected unit when that unit is operating on its regular basis, not to exceed forty hours and not including hours of overtime work. - 5.
+Shared Work Benefits -- the unemployment benefits payable to employees in an affected unit under an approved shared work plan, as distinguished from the unemployment benefits otherwise payable under the Act.